New! Parent-Ally Mentor Interns

-Embracing the power of lived experience
+Embrace the value of lived experience

 Parents who have faced and overcome challenges associated with poverty and substance use disorders possess valuable knowledge, skills, and insight that make them experts in ways that others are not.
 They can make a positive difference in the lives of other parents through their empathy, understanding, and support.

-Gaining part-time paid job experience
+Gain part-time paid job experience

+Interns support the important work of P4P and Homeward House, including reaching out to families, providing mentorship, and connecting them with valuable resources.
 Internship positions provide valuable part-time experience, expert mentorship, and the first steps toward a meaningful career as a parent-ally mentor to parents eager to give back and make a positive difference in the lives of others.
 Interns work approximately 20 hours/week during their six-month engagements.

-What is a parent-ally mentor?
+What is a parent ally mentor?

 Parent-ally mentors are fathers and mothers who have experienced poverty, chemical dependency, and intervention from child protective services.
 Having successfully overcome those challenges, they possess valuable perspective, experience, insights, and knowledge.